 - When important information is not divulged to the interviewing officer

 - When questions are answered inappropriately

-- When not dressed fittingly (dress code: formals and business casuals) and exhibiting lack of personal hygiene
+- When not dressed fittingly (dress code: formals and business casuals) and if you exhibit a lack of personal hygiene

 - When academic scores are poor

-- When students don’t know enough about the institution they are accepted for
+- When students don’t know enough about the institution they are accepted at